clawpack/doc/doc/bouss1d.rst

 As of Version 5.10.0 (?), the geoclaw repository contains some code for solving problems in one space dimension, as described more generally in :ref:`geoclaw1d`.
-This code also supports two different sets of dispersive Boussinesq equations that have been used in the literature to better model wave propagation in situations where the wavelength is not sufficiently long relative to the fluid depth for the shallow water equation approximation to be accurate.
+This 1d code also supports two different sets of dispersive Boussinesq equations that have been used in the literature to better model wave propagation in situations where the wavelength is not sufficiently long relative to the fluid depth for the shallow water equation (SWE) approximation to be accurate.

 These Boussinesq equations are still depth-averaged equation with the same conserved quantities (fluid depth `h` and momentum `hu` in 1d), but the